|Updates to this chapter underway and due imminently|

-It has been shown that using at least two authors may reduce the possibility that relevant reports will be discarded (Edwards et al 2002) although other case reports have suggested single screening approaches may be adequate (Doust et al 2005, Shemilt et al 2016).
+It has been shown that using at least two authors may reduce the possibility that relevant reports will be discarded (Edwards et al 2002, Waffenschmidt et al 2019, Gartlehner et al 2020) although other case reports have suggested single screening approaches may be adequate (Doust et al 2005, Shemilt et al 2016).
 Opportunities for screening efficiencies seem likely to become available through promising developments in single human screening in combination with machine learning approaches (O'Mara-Eves et al 2015).

 Experts in a particular area frequently have pre-formed opinions that can bias their assessment of both the relevance and validity of articles (Cooper and Ribble 1989, Oxman and Guyatt 1993).
 Thus, while it is important that at least one author is knowledgeable in the area under review, it may be an advantage to have a second author who is not a content expert.